Janderion47/ComplexMath/Complex_Numbers/JS/JS_README.md

     - time
     - csv

-Description: This code will create an image of a Julia set
+Description: This code will create an image of a Julia set of specified values.

 Questions go to
 [u/Janderion47](https://www.reddit.com/user/JanDerion47)